minhlucvan/git-game/README.md

 Git Game Finish Line
 ==========

+# Capture The Flag

+the flag of this challenge is the slogan of NCC

 If you did not update the main git-game repository, then we are disappointed in you!!
 =======